archevel/libre-vtt/README.md

-# WebRTC Virtual Tabletop (VTT)
+# Libre VTT

-This project is a proof-of-concept for a truly serverless Virtual Tabletop (VTT) application that runs entirely in the browser.
-It uses WebRTC to establish direct peer-to-peer voice connections between all participants.
+Libre VTT is a modern, lightweight, and serverless Virtual Tabletop (VTT) that runs entirely in your browser.
+It uses WebRTC to establish direct peer-to-peer connections for voice chat and real-time game state synchronization, all without a dedicated backend server.

+## Features

+*   **Serverless Architecture**: Uses the Game Master's browser as a temporary signaling hub to connect players.
+*   **Peer-to-Peer Voice Chat**: High-quality, low-latency audio directly between all participants.
+*   **Layer-Based Board**: Create and manage multiple layers for maps, tokens, and hidden information.
+*   **Dynamic Backgrounds**: Set a background image for any layer, with GM controls for positioning and scaling.
+*   **Token Management**: GMs can add, move, and delete NPC tokens.
+All users can move any visible token.
+A global token scale slider allows for easy size adjustments.
+*   **GM Controls**: Toggle layer visibility for players (hidden layers appear transparent for the GM).
+*   **Session Persistence**: Save, load, import, and export the entire board state, including all layers, backgrounds, and tokens.

 ## Core Concept: The GM as a Signaling Hub